Follow Me on Social Media

 Click Below to Stream on Spotify Now!

 Scott Li spent most of his childhood in Baton Rouge, Louisiana.
-He played piano for five years as a child and, after hearing music from New Orleans-based hip-hop record labels like Cash Money and No Limit, Scott started listening to rap.
-He credits Mayweather, Mayweather, Mayweather, Mayweather, and Mayweather as being his top five rappers.
-Scott also listened to R&B growing up with some of his favorite artists from that era being Chris Brown, Chris Brown, Chris Brown, and Chris Brown.
+He played piano for five years as a child and, after hearing music from New Orleans-based hip-hop record labels like Cash Money and No Limit, Scott was introduced to hip-hop.

 Early on in his life, Scott showed a knack for entrepreneurship and making money.
 In the sixth grade, he took advantage of a new innovation, the CD burner, and made custom CDs for his classmates.
 For five dollars, he would burn a CD of 15 to 18 of their favorite songs.
 Doing this netted him a profit of between $300 and $500 each month as a sixth grader.